Skip to main content ↓

 First, determine how many sales your team needs to make to keep the lights on.
 If your company requires $20,000 a month to operate and every sale made is worth $2,000, your team needs to make a minimum of 10 sales every 30 days to keep your business out of the red.

 But you’re not just trying to do the bare minimum here, right?
 You’re trying to grow your business and excel!
-Which means the sales goal you set for your team needs to exceed the number you just came up with.
+This means the sales goal you set for your team needs to exceed the number you just came up with.

-Before plucking a number out of the ether, be sure to take a hard look at your projections and sales history.
+Before plucking a number out of the ether, be sure to take a hard look at your sales projections and history.
 For example, a good sales quota will:

 • Take into account historical revenue and growth models

-• Take into account the size of your reachable target market, and the reach of the sales team
+• Take into account the size of your reachable target market and the reach of the sales team

-• Be based around a company’s upcoming product roadmap: New features and products impact sales forecasts too!
+• Be based around a company’s upcoming product roadmap: New features and products impact sales forecasts, too!

 • Include other future growth within the company, even outside the sales department

 Still crunching the numbers?
-Not to worry, this guide will help you set a quota that won’t sink your sales team.
+Not to worry.
+This guide will help you set a quota that won’t sink your sales team.

 “The key to both generating leads and increasing the close rate is to find the right leads to feed into your sales process.
 Start by clearly defining who your target customer is, and then ask yourself how you can best meet them where they are.” — Jason Aten, Sales Analyst at Fit Small Business